 The overall grade point average is used to determine student class loads, eligibility for admission to the university and certain programs, and eligibility for graduation.
 All GPA calculations are subject to post-audit and correction by the Office of the Registrar.
-See http://dallas.unt.edu/academics for additional information.
+See this link for additional information.

 The GPA is calculated by dividing the total number of grade points by the total number of semester hours attempted.
-The number of semester hours attempted includes all courses with grades of A, B, C, D, F and WF unless replaced by a later grade.
+The number of semester hours attempted includes all courses with grades of A, B, C, D, and F unless replaced by a later grade.
 Courses with grades of I, NP, P, PR, W or Z are not counted as courses attempted.